kensproperties/kensproperties.github.io/properties/621division.md

 ### Outstanding Features
 This lovely, circa 1920, historic charming building has been lovingly restored and maintained by the owner/manager since it’s purchase in 1995.
 There are only five apartments in the building occupied by mature tenants.

-Ideal for mature students and young professionals, as there are a total of only five apartments in the building occupied by courteous, respectful tenants.
+Ideal for mature students and professionals, as there are a total of only five apartments in the building occupied by courteous, respectful tenants.

-* Apartments are very bright with numerous large windows.
+* Apartments are very bright with numerous large insulated glass windows.
 * Custom brand name,  aluminum blinds.
 * Custom, white enamel self storing top-of-the-line storm windows.
 * Abundance of closet space.